American Bulldog Temperament: What's Good About 'Em, What's Bad About 'Em

 If you simply want a pet for your family, and don't have the time or inclination to take your dog running or hiking or swimming or biking, or to get involved in weight-pulling, or tracking, or agility (obstacle course), or schutzhund (protection), or a similar canine activity, I do not recommend this breed.
 American Bulldogs were never intended to be simply household pets.

 - Bounciness Young American Bulldogs (up to three years old) can be bulls in a china shop.
-When they romp and jump, they do so with great vigor, and things go flying, including people.
+When they romp and jump, they do so with great vigor, and things go flying, including small children and infirm people.

 - Providing enough socialization.
-Most American Bulldogs have protective instincts toward strangers.
+Many American Bulldogs have protective instincts toward strangers.
 They need extensive exposure to friendly people so they learn to recognize the normal behaviors of "good guys."
 Then they can recognize the difference when someone acts abnormally.
-Without careful socialization, they may be suspicious of everyone, which could lead to biting.
+Without careful socialization, they may be suspicious of everyone.

 - The strong temperament.
-American Bulldogs are not Golden Retrievers.
 The best American Bulldogs are versatile working dogs, capable of learning a great deal, but they have an independent mind of their own and are not pushovers to raise and train.
 Many are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
-You must show them, through absolute consistency, that you mean what you say.
+You must show them that you mean what you say.

 To teach your Bulldog to listen to you, "Respect Training" is mandatory.
 My American Bulldog Training Page discusses the program you need.

 - Shedding.
 For such a shorthaired dog, American Bulldogs shed more than you might think.
-Their short coarse hairs come off on your hands when you pet them, and stick tenaciously to your clothing, upholstery, and carpeting.
+Their short coarse hairs stick tenaciously to your clothing and furnishings.

 - Slobbering.
-Some American Bulldogs, especially those with massive jowls, slobber and drool after eating and drinking.
+Some American Bulldogs, especially those with loose heavy cheeks and lips, slobber and drool after eating and drinking.

-- Gassiness (flatulence) that can send you running for cover.
-Fortunately, American Bulldogs who are fed a natural diet of real meat and other fresh foods have much less trouble with gassiness.
-See my American Bulldog Health Page for more information.
+- Potential gassiness (flatulence) that can send you running for cover.
+However, commercial diets make flatulence worse by including fibrous or hard-to-digest ingredients.
+American Bulldogs who are fed a homemade diet of real meat and vegetables have much less trouble with gassiness.

 - Legal liabilities.
 American Bulldogs may be targeted for "banning" in certain areas, or refusal of homeowner insurance policies.
 Your friends and neighbors may be uncomfortable around this breed.
 In this day and age, the legal liabilities of owning any breed that looks intimidating and has a history as a guard dog and big game hunter should be seriously considered.
 People are quicker to sue if such a dog does anything even remotely questionable.